fengwang/cumar/ReadMe.md

-CUMAR (CUda MApReduce) is an easy to use library helps to develop [MapReduce](https://www.wikiwand.com/en/MapReduce) algorithm in pure C++.
+CUMAR (CUda MApReduce) is an easy to use library helps to develop [MapReduce](https://www.wikiwand.com/en/MapReduce) algorithms in pure C++.
-With this library, the power of [CUDA](https://www.wikiwand.com/en/CUDA) is utilized and the coder is rescued from undescriptable __nvcc__ features/bugs, hopefully.
+With this library, the super powers of [CUDA](https://www.wikiwand.com/en/CUDA) are utilized and the coders are rescued from undescriptable __nvcc__ features/bugs, hopefully.

 ### Examples